-I’m going to take a look at some of the neat features in Edge, at time of writing v88 is current.
+I’m going to take a look at some of the neat features in Edge, at time of writing v89 is current.
+(Updated April 2021)

 There’s a huge assortment of settings you can configure in Group Policy for Edge installed on your corporate devices.
 For more details on this see this article.
 There’s also a subset of these settings if you’re managing devices with Intune.
 The settings we use at work, which really make the experience seamless, are auto sign in (which uses your Azure AD account if your computers are hybrid Azure AD joined, or just Azure AD joined), hiding the first run screens and configuring sync.
 Users just click the icon and they’ve got a browser, logged in, with their data safely synced to Azure.

 Ever wanted to take a screenshot of a web page?
 What about a screenshot of a very long page – you’d have to take one screenshot, scroll down, take another, etc, then stitch them together.
 Not any more – Web Capture is your new best friend!

 Press Ctrl+Shift+S, or in the menu click Web Capture.
 You can now either draw around what you want to capture (with a tool that supports scrolling), or click on Full Page to grab the entire web page.
 You can then draw annotations on the capture, or erase them, and then share, copy to clipboard or save the file.